 Hens from all production systems (cage, barn or free range) will be sent to slaughter when they no longer produce the required quantity of eggs, usually at about 18 months old, long before their natural lifespan of up to 12 years.
 These birds will either be killed on farm (usually through Co2 gassing) and their bodies composted, or they will be trucked to slaughter and used (for example) for pet food, animal feed additives or human grade stock cubes and food flavourings.

-You can see what happens to hens from all types of farming systems with our handy egg labeling guide.
+You can learn more about what happens to hens from all types of farming systems in our handy egg labeling guide.

 For chickens raised for meat, their bodies are their cage.
 They are born into a painful genetic prison, the result of years of narrowly focused selective breeding to make them as big and ‘meaty’ as possible, as quickly as possible.
 This unnatural growth rate puts enormous pressure on their young hearts and skeletons.